amrhero911/genesys-cloud-mcp-plus/docs/tools.md

 ### Inputs

 - `conversationIds`
-  - A list of up to 100 conversation IDs to evaluate voice call quality for.
+  - A list of up to 100 conversation IDs to evaluate voice call quality for

 ### Security